-Here Is the Lowdown on What's New Plus Tips to Choose the Best Ticket for Your Family!
+Here Is the Lowdown on Ticket Options Plus Tips to Choose the Best Ticket for Your Family!

-As we mentioned in our recent post about Universal's Volcano Bay, new ticket options are available for the Universal Orlando Resort that include the water theme park that is set to open May 25, 2017.
+As we mentioned in our post about Universal's Volcano Bay, tons of ticket options are available for the Universal Orlando Resort, now including the water theme park that opened last year.
 Today, we're walking you through all of the different ticket types and providing a few details to help you choose the best Universal Orlando ticket for your family.
 As always as an authorized seller, we're hoppy to offer Universal Orlando tickets at a discount.

 Universal Studios Florida, Universal's Islands of Adventure & Universal's Volcano Bay Ticket Types

 - The Universal 2-Park Base Ticket entitles you to admission at Universal Studios Florida OR Universal's Islands of Adventure for each day of your ticket (one park per day).
-If you are visiting on or after June 1, 2017, you have an additional option of a 3-Park Base Ticket that allows you to visit Universal Studios Florida, Universal's Islands of Adventure or Universal's Volcano Bay for each day of your ticket (one park per day).
+You have an additional option of a 3-Park Base Ticket that allows you to visit Universal Studios Florida, Universal's Islands of Adventure or Universal's Volcano Bay for each day of your ticket (one park per day).
 For example, with a Universal 2-Park 3-Day Base Ticket you could go to Universal Studios on Monday, Universal's Islands of Adventure on Tuesday and then go back to Universal Studios on Thursday.
-Another example if you are visiting on or after June 1, 2017, is the Universal 3-Park 3-Day Base Ticket, which would allow you to visit Universal Studios on Monday, Universal's Islands of Adventure on Tuesday and Universal's Volcano Bay on Wednesday.
+Another example is the Universal 3-Park 3-Day Base Ticket, which would allow you to visit Universal Studios on Monday, Universal's Islands of Adventure on Tuesday and Universal's Volcano Bay on Wednesday.

 - The Universal Park-to-Park Ticket entitles you to admission at Universal Studios Florida AND Universal's Islands of Adventure for each day of your ticket (you hop back and forth between the two parks).
-If you are visiting on or after June 1, 2017, you have an additional option of a 3-Park Park-to-Park Ticket that allows you to enter Universal Studios Florida, Universal's Islands of Adventure and Universal's Volcano Bay for each day of your ticket.
+You have an additional option of a 3-Park Park-to-Park Ticket that allows you to enter Universal Studios Florida, Universal's Islands of Adventure and Universal's Volcano Bay for each day of your ticket.
 For instance, let's say you purchase a Universal 2-day Park-to-Park Ticket.
 On Monday, you could go to Universal Studios Florida for the first half of the day then head over to Universal's Islands of Adventure.
 On Wednesday, you start at Universal's Islands of Adventure, go to Universal Studios Florida in the afternoon and then end the day back at Universal's Islands of Adventure.
-Another example if you are visiting on or after June 1, 2017, is the Universal 3-Park 3-Day Park-to-Park Ticket, which would allow you to visit all three parks every day for three days.
+Another example is the Universal 3-Park 3-Day Park-to-Park Ticket, which would allow you to visit all three parks every day for three days.

 More Ticket Days Available